thekid/xp-experiments/README.md

-This is where experimental stuff should go, such as patches, case studies, suggestions or scripts that may be of use.
+This is where my experimental things goes, such as patches, case studies, suggestions or scripts that may be of use.

 Parts of this stuff is committed to the XP Framework